 We heard that, “Monetary incentives for employee innovation don’t work.”
 More significant motivators include involvement, recognition for contributions and giving staff who show true commitment to innovation a seat at the table when enterprise innovation plans are being made.
 Clearly, people want to be a part of something bigger and like the prestige that comes from being seen at the table.

-Old Models Aren’t Working
+Challenging Old Business Models

 As leaders, what is our responsibility to innovation?